Klipper3d/klipper/docs/Config_Reference.md

 #   Name of the main menu section to show when clicking the encoder
 #   on the home screen.
 The defaults is __main, and this shows the
 #   the default menus as defined in klippy/extras/display/menu.cfg
+#menu_root_long_click:
+#   Name of the main menu section to show when the encoder is long
+#   clicked on the home screen.
+The defaults is to use menu_root.
 #menu_reverse_navigation:
 #   When enabled it will reverse up and down directions for list
 #   navigation.
 The default is False.
 This parameter is optional.